aws/aws-cdk/packages/@aws-cdk/custom-resources/README.md

 ### Custom Resource Execution Policy

-You must provide the `policy` property defining the IAM Policy that will be applied to the API calls.
+You might provide the `policy` property defining the IAM Policy that will be applied to the API calls.
 The library provides two factory methods to quickly configure this:

 * **`AwsCustomResourcePolicy.fromSdkCalls`** - Use this to auto-generate IAM